Story about a young woman's summer on the road after graduating college.

 Teddy smiled and nodded.
 “Perfect, I now am the proud owner of The Mellow Yellow Freedom Express.
-Taking us away,” he raised his mug and we clinked glasses as he continued, “The tyranny of Big Brother and his FBI goons.”
+Taking us away,” he said, raising his mug, as we clinked glasses, “from the tyranny of Big Brother and his FBI goons.”
 All three of us burst into hooting, snorting laughter.

-Stacy, her eyes sparkling with a daredevil gleam, pointed a finger at us and said, “I say we go to The State Fair in Iowa before we get to Colorado.”
+Stacy, her eyes sparkling with daredevil gleam, jabbed a finger at us and said, “I have always wanted to go to the Iowa State Fair, and it’s less than a day’s ride from here.”

 “Well,” I said with a hint of hesitancy in my voice, “I already phoned Buddy from back in Pennsylvania and told him to expect us in three days.”

 Stacy screwed up her face in mock disgust.
-“Buddy boy can cool his heels a few days.
-I have always wanted to go to the Iowa State Fair, and it’s less than a day’s ride from here.”
+“Buddy boy can cool his heels for a few days.

 Every guy at the bar was now looking at the tall outsider of a woman who acted as if she owned the place.